hpi-dhc/PharMe/lab-server/CONTRIBUTING.md

     - Create clients (one for the backend and one for the frontend)
       - For the backend the name should be "pharme-lab-server" and the "access-type" should be "bearer only".
-In the credentials tab you need to create a secret and update the value `KEYCLOAK_SECRET` accordingly
+In the credentials tab you need to create a secret and update the env value `KEYCLOAK_SECRET` accordingly
       - For the frontend the name should be "pharme-app".
 The "access-type" should be set to "public" and the redirect URI should be `*`.
 Note that this is bad practice security-wise and should only be done in a local